artstisen/AHOY/README.md

 ## KEY FEATURES

-An unlimited repository of notes with fast live search, password protection and encryption
+- An unlimited repository of notes with fast live search, password protection and encryption

-Prioritize, categorize and colorize entries using the pinned list
+- Prioritize, categorize and colorize entries using the pinned list

-Autosave and backup features
+- Autosave, backup and restore features

-Password generator
+- Password generator

-Notification alerts
+- Notification alerts

-Place up to 32 sticky notes on your desktopp
+- Place up to 32 sticky notes on your desktopp

-Work on multiple entries at once using the detached PLOP Editor
+- Work on multiple entries at once using the detached PLOP Editor

-Checklist templates with progressbar
+- Checklist templates with progressbar

-Color themes and lots of customizations
+- Color themes and lots of customizations

-Multi monitor support for all main editors and sticky notes
+- Multi monitor support for all main editors and sticky notes

-Calculator, message encryption, typewriter emulator, typing game and lots more...
+- Calculator, message encryption, typewriter emulator, typing game and lots more...

 ## SPECIFICATIONS

-System requirements: Windows 10, 8.1/8, 7 and Vista (32/64 bit) with .NET 4.5 or higher
+- System requirements: Windows 11, 10, 8.1/8, 7 and Vista (32/64 bit) with .NET 4.8

-Installer: NSIS (Code signed/SHA2)
+- Installer: NSIS (Code signed/SHA2)

-Binaries: Single 3MB executable (Code signed/SHA2)
+- Binaries: Single 3MB executable (Code signed/SHA2)

-License: AHOY! is distributed as free software under the MIT license
+- License: AHOY! is distributed as free software under the MIT license

-Programming language: C#
+- Programming language: C#

-Technology: .NET (WinForms and WPF)
+- Technology: .NET (WinForms and WPF)

-File encryption: 3DES ISO/IEC 18033-3:2010
+- File encryption: 3DES

-File output formats: .xml, .txt, .ahoy (Encrypted XML)
+- File output formats: .xml, .txt, .ahoy (Encrypted XML)

-Encoding: UTF-8 (Unicode)
+- Encoding: UTF-8

-DateTime format: ISO 8601
+- DateTime format: ISO 8601

-Week numbers (notification dialog display): ISO 8601
+- Week numbers (notification dialog display): ISO 8601

-Default data directory: %appdata%\Ahoy
+- Default data directory: %appdata%\Ahoy

-Fonts: Consolas and Courier New
+- Fonts: Consolas and Courier New

 Please note: Windows 7 does not include the Consolas font by default, unless installed with Microsoft Office, Visual Studio etc.
 Please note: Dictionaries available to the AHOY!
 Spell Checker are dependent on the .NET Framework version currently installed on your system.
 Please consult the documentation for more information.

-**PRIVACY STATEMENT**

-None of your data is sent from AHOY! to the Internet.
-Any compromise of data from placing your files on a shared/network/cloud/Internet-enabled/synchronized drive is the sole responsibility of you as the user.
-When performing a software update check (from the Help menu) AHOY! will request the latest version number from the AHOY! website and match it with its own version number, before asking you to visit the download page.
-AHOY! does not automatically perform version checks.
-The AHOY! event log is local-only and for user requested diagnostics/debugging purposes.
-The log is stored in the encrypted Pool file.
-Disclaimer disclosed in the software license.